-Inside the spine, there is the spinal canal.
-The spinal canal is something very important for our body: It protects the spinal cord and the nerve roots that exit through it.
-The structures of vertebral bodies, intervertebral discs, ligaments surround and protect the soft spinal cord and the nerves that run into the arms and legs.
-Spinal canal size varies according to age and gender.
-Just to be clear: Commonly in the cervical spine it has a diameter of 25 mm and in the lumbar spine of 30 mm.
+Inside the spine is the vertebral canal - the spinal canal.
+The spinal canal is something very special in the body, something important: it protects the spinal cord and the emerging nerve roots.
+The structure of vertebrae, intervertebral discs and ligaments encases the soft spinal cord and the nerves that run to the arms and legs.
+Spinal canal size varies by age and gender.
+As a guide, a diameter of 25 mm is common in the cervical spine and 30 mm in the lumbar spine.

-About 80% of all people in Germany occasionally suffer from back pain, 40% from permanent pain.
-Nearly 10% of people have a spinal stenosis, but about 20% of all people over the age of 60, present radiographic signs of spinal stenosis.
-Women are affected more frequently than men (1 out of 3).
-Approximately 60,000 patients with spinal stenosis have to be hospitalized every year.
-A distinction must be made between innate and acquired spinal stenosis.
-The innate is a rare form of constriction.
+80 percent of all people in Germany suffer from occasional back pain, 40 percent suffer from permanent pain.
+There are radiological signs of spinal stenosis in about 20 percent of all people over the age of 60.
+Women are more frequently affected than men (ratio 3:1).
+Approximately 60,000 patients with spinal stenosis require hospital treatment each year.
+A distinction must be made between congenital and acquired spinal stenosis.
+Congenital stenosis is a rare form of narrowing.

 Causes of the spinal canal stenosis

 How does spinal canal stenosis occur?
 In the process of aging, a gradual narrowing of the spinal canal happens in almost all people.
 Most often, the spinal canal is narrowed at the level of the lumbar spine (lumbar spinal stenosis), more rarely in the area of the cervical spine (cervical spinal stenosis).
 With increasing age, the intervertebral disc has less and less water content.
 As a result, the intervertebral discs become flatter, tear more quickly, and become more unstable.
 These changes lead to the formation of reactive bone spurs and the protrusion of some ligaments into the spinal canal.
 In this way, a slowly progressing narrowing of the spinal canal occurs.